siwells/simonwells.org/content/teaching.md

 * SET09117: Algorithms & Data Structures

 ##### @ University of Dundee

+I have previously served on the termination of studies committee and exam boards for the School of Computing at the University of Dundee.
+Whilst there, at various times I coordinated and taught the following undergraduate and postgraduate modules:

 * AC12003: The Argumentation &amp; Computers Course
 * AC21003: Applied Computing AC2A